-- A change in surface water quality due to sedimentation events and erosion; - A change in surface water quality due to runoff from improper stormwater management; and, - A change in surface water quality in the adjacent aquatic receptor (Saint John River) due to deleterious substances or hazardous materials being preferentially directed from the subject site by the drainage ditch following an unplanned event.
+- A change in surface water quality due to sedimentation events and erosion; - A change in surface water quality due to runoff from improper stormwater management; - A change in surface water quality in the adjacent aquatic receptor (watercourses and wetlands) due to deleterious substances or hazardous materials being preferentially directed from the subject site by the drainage ditch following an unplanned event; and, - A change in groundwater quality due to the vertical migration of chemicals and petroleum hydrocarbons following a spill or equipment failure.

-Aquatic habitat within the assessment area has the potential to be permanently and temporarily affected by the construction related activities for the WTP project.
-Clearing and grubbing activities in particular has the potential to impact water quality and fish habitat within the immediate area and within the drainage area.
-All stages of construction including clearing, grubbing, WTP construction, roadbed surfacing, and paving have the potential to affect the following:
+Aquatic habitat within the assessment area has the potential to be permanently and temporarily affected by the construction related activities for the WWTP project.
+Clearing and grubbing activities in particular has the potential to impact water quality within the immediate area and within the drainage area.
+All stages of construction including clearing, grubbing, facility construction, access road construction and surfacing, and paving have the potential to affect the following:

-- Increased sediment loading in the watercourse resulting from construction and ground breaking activities; - Potential impacts to downgradient aquatic habitat (the Saint John River) through sedimentation events; and, - Increased sediment loading in the watercourse due to improper stormwater management of the subject site during construction.
+- Increased sediment loading in the watercourse or wetlands resulting from construction and ground breaking activities; - Potential impacts to downgradient aquatic habitat (watercourses and wetlands) through sedimentation events; and, - Increased sediment loading in the watercourse due to improper stormwater management of the subject site during construction.

 The effect of the potential impacts during construction to the aquatic environment is predicted to be limited.
 The construction phase is expected to occur over a relatively short time period and is not expected to result in lasting or irreparable damage to surface water in the subject site.
+The groundwater table in the area of the subject site is not used as a source for potable water.